michael-sloma/panRNA/README.md

 * --convertambiguous=[c]: convert all IUPAC ambiguity codes (e.g. R, Y, X) to character c

 Please send any comments or bug reports to michael_sloma@urmc.rochester.edu

+Installation with cabal on linux:

+If you don't have it, install the Haskell Platform from the website or with your package manager

+    git clone git@github.com:michael-sloma/panRNA.git
+    cabal sandbox init # optional, keeps your global packages from being polluted cabal configure --bindir=/location/for/executable
+    cabal install --only-dependencies
+    cabal build